-- Best practice hand hygiene - The use of Type II R facemasks for staff and patients (if tolerated) is required. - Physical Distancing of two metres remains best practice unless providing clinical care.
-If this is notpossible the use of physical barriers as agreed with local infection prevention should be considered. - Best Practice respiratory hygiene ('catch it, bin it, kill it') and avoiding touching your face with your hands are required. - As our patient population often find opaque face masks, usually used as PPE, a barrier to communication it is suggested you perform routine components of the appointment by grouping procedures together where possible to minimise the need for PPE to be worn for long periods of an appointment.
+- Best practice hand hygiene - The use of Type II R facemasks for staff and patients (if tolerated) is required when undertaking any close contact work such as otoscopy, impression taking, wax removal, REM, Vestibular testing etc. - Physical Distancing where possible remains best practice unless providing close contact clinical care.
+If this is not possible the use of physical barriers as agreed with local infection prevention should be considered. - Best Practice respiratory hygiene ('catch it, bin it, kill it') and avoiding touching your face with your hands are required. - As our patient population often find opaque face masks, usually used as PPE, a barrier to communication it is suggested you perform routine components of the appointment by grouping procedures together where possible to minimise the need for PPE to be worn for long periods of an appointment.